 Having up-to-date transportation systems in place is a vital piece of economic development as well as a key component to the quality of life of St. Charles County residents.
 The Greater St. Charles County Chamber of Commerce believes transportation and infrastructure are vital to the region’s economic growth.
 Our region’s transportation system provides critical connections between residents, job centers, schools, emergency services, and other vital resources and amenities.

 Missouri’s highway system is the 7th largest in the U.S. with more than 33,000 miles of state highways and more than 10,000 bridges, yet in 2013 Missouri ranked 41st in revenue per highway mile in funding it’s system.
 As more electric and fuel-efficient cars are purchased, the need for fuel decreases, which will continue to decrease the revenue received through the motor fuel tax.
 We cannot maintain and build a 21st century surface transportation system through outdated funding methods and support and encourage legislators to look at various sources.
-The Chamber supports the creation of a sustainable transportation funding plan and ballot campaign.
+Adequate funds must be available for the maintenance and improvement of the state’s transportation system.
+Investment in transportation improvements is a major economic engine that drives job creation, personal income and adds value to Missouri’s economy.
+The Chamber supports the creation of a sustainable transportation funding plan.

 As residents continue to seek a healthy lifestyle and various transportation options and companies seek a good quality of life for their employees, we cannot ignore the need for trail / multi-use path options for individuals who want to walk or bike safely.
 We encourage transportation officials and legislators to consider including funding for these when making improvements or constructing new highways and roads.

 - Public Transportation